hiiamboris/red-wiki/Guru-Meditations.md

 > If I compile with the debug flag how can I make use of it?

 The debugging compilation mode is currently limited to Red/System (as of Oct 2016).
 When enabled, you get stack traces and more detailed error info on crashing.
 It also enables assert expressions and additional debugging functions for Red/System code: `dump4`, `dump1` or `hex-dump` for various hex dumps.
 Moreover, it also enables extra verbose outputs, for parts of the runtime where verbose is set to a value > 0 (e.g. for [interpreter](https://github.com/red/red/blob/master/runtime/interpreter.reds#L88), or [parse](https://github.com/red/red/blob/master/runtime/parse.reds#L14)).
 You can search in the Red source code for `#if debug?` pattern to see all the features unlocked by debugging mode.

+# symbol/resolve and val/symbol (in Red/System)

+> What's the difference between `val/symbol` and `symbol/resolve val/symbol`?

+`Word!` in Red is case insensitive.
+The word/symbol is the unique ID of a word, and calling `symbol/resolve word/symbol` we get the alias ID (the original ID) of a word.
+For example, we create a new word `abc`, it gets an ID, let's say 1000.
+Here `abc/symbol = 1000`.
+Then we create another word `ABC`, it also gets an ID, maybe 1001.
+So `ABC/symbol = 1001` because it's an alias of word `abc`, `symbol/resolve val/symbol` will get the alias ID which is 1000.

+If you don't want to do strict comparison, use `symbol/resolve val/symbol`.